MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     > [!IMPORTANT]
     > When you have completed this step, securely erase these PEM files from the disconnected workstation to ensure that they cannot be accessed by unauthorized people.
 For example, run "cipher /w:E" to securely delete all files from the E: drive.

+3. Use the [Disconnect-AadrmService](http://msdn.microsoft.com/library/windowsazure/dn629416.aspx) cmdlet to disconnect from the Azure RMS service:

+    ```
+    Disconnect-AadrmService
+    ```

+    > [!TIP]
+    > If you later need to confirm the properties of your Azure RMS tenant key, use the [Get-AadrmKeys](https://msdn.microsoft.com/library/dn629420.aspx) Azure RMS cmdlet.

 You’re now ready to go to [Step 3.
 Activate your RMS tenant](migrate-from-ad-rms-phase1#step-3-activate-your-rms-tenant).